Kifen/AMM/README.md

 #### Core Functions
 - addLiquidity: adds liquidity to the pool
 - exchange: exchange an asset for another.
-When passing `path` as an argument to this function, the fist index is the input token and the second (last) index is the output token.
+When passing `path` as an the second argument to this function, the fist index is the input token and the second (last) index is the output token.

 ### LeverageTrade
 The LeverageTrade contract is an implementation of a Leverage AMM exchange.
 It supports depositing any ERC20 token as collateral and the leverage trading of any ERC20 token and Ethereum.